 Well, I went to go do laundry, which is normal and I have every right to do so no matter what the gods seem to be telling me right now.
 I picked up my trash first and went to go throw it out but the hole at the bottom made it difficult to avoid trailing old french fries and cigarette butts all over the kitchen.
 After I cleaned that up, I grabbed the now double-bagged trash and got caught in the stupid fabric I have hanging over my door, the “privacy tapestry” no one has ever called it ever, and slammed my knee into the door frame.
 Hard.
 I made it downstairs, almost lost my trash again when it got caught on my finger, but didn’t.
 Though I might have eaten a fly.

-Then, pissed, I pulled out the laundry soap drawer thingy to the washing machine but ripped it out instead and across the entire laundromat into pieces.
+Angry, I pulled out the laundry soap drawer-thingy to the washing machine but ripped it out instead and flew across the entire laundromat, hitting a wall and smashing into pieces.
 It took me five or so minutes to reassemble it.
 My hands were super gross from all of this so I go to wash them in the sink, done, grab a paper towel from the holder and it tears as I pull away but won’t break and now is a super long strip of paper towel stretching across the room.
 I tried to pull it and it throws me off-balance and I almost land into a rolling laundry cart but didn’t fall and only do that jump/skip/hop/flail that you do when you try to catch yourself.
 I put in the soap, realize I was about $2 short, go to 7-11 and the longest line in history, buy something to get some cash for the quarter machine.

 Don’t get me started on the quarter machine.